Ecosystems are too complex and finely balanced to have arisen by chance or to have persisted for millions of years.

 the ecosystems needed to support life (as we now see them in this post-Fall world) are incredibly complex and finely balanced.
 It is not only unreasonable to believe that they could arise by chance, but also totally unreasonable to think that they could survive for millions of years.
 The longer the time period, the greater the chance of something going amiss, such as: an unstoppable disease spreading; a killer meteor hitting the Earth; massive climate changes; bad mutations accumulating; major imbalances in food supply or nutrient ratios.
 The possibilities are almost endless about what could go wrong, given the high degree of interdependence of the systems in the living world.
 (Truman 2001:53)

 The claim that ecosystems are too complex to have arisen "by chance" is bizarre.
-If the argument is that an ecosystem containing many interdependent species could not have formed randomly all at once, that may be true, but no evolutionist has ever claimed the contrary.
-If the argument is that an ecosystem cannot come into existence gradually and naturally, through the introduction and coevolution of new species, then creationists must provide good reason to believe this—mere bluster about how "unreasonable" scientists supposedly are, is insufficient.
+If the claim is that an ecosystem containing many interdependent species could not have formed randomly all at once, that may be true, but no evolutionist has ever claimed the contrary.
+If the claim is that an ecosystem cannot come into existence gradually and naturally, through the introduction and coevolution of new species, then creationists must provide good reason to believe this—mere bluster about how "unreasonable" scientists supposedly are, is insufficient.
 The burden of proof is firmly upon the creationists, especially since islands that were sterilized (such as Krakatau Island and Long Island, Papua New Guinea) or even newly created (such as Anak Krakatau and Motmot) by volcanic activity during human history, have subsequently come to contain new ecosystems.
 To my knowledge, no sailor has ever photographed the seraphim and cherubim shuttling plants and animals down from Heaven to such islands, though I will confess I have not asked very many.